joeivans/code-challenges/README.md

         </em> </p>
     <p><em>
         The language of choice is JavaScript for portability.
-I keep implementations easy to read and avoid using language features to make translation easier.
+I keep implementations easy to read and avoid language features to make translation easier.
         </em></p>
     <p><em>